 The utilities sector accounts for a very small percentage of the S&P 500.
 Typically, that would lead investors to think the utilities sector is overlooked, but among the broad market’s smaller sectors, utility stocks are among the more widely followed.
 There are several reasons why utilities grab attention despite the group’s diminutive status in broader benchmarks.

 First, the sector usually is not as volatile as more cyclical groups.
 Second, utility stocks and exchange-traded funds are often prized for above-average dividend yields.
-Today, the Utilities Select Sector SPDR (NYSEARCA:XLU), the largest utility ETF, has a dividend yield of 3.26%, or more than 120 basis points above the yield on the S&P 500.
+Today, the Utilities Select Sector SPDR (NYSEARCA:XLU), the largest utility ETF, has a dividend yield of 3%, or more than a percentage point above the yield on the S&P 500.

-For investors looking to reduce portfolio volatility while bolstering income streams, here are some of the best utility ETFs to consider right now.
+For investors looking to reduce the volatility of their portfolios while bolstering their income streams, here are some of the best utility ETFs to consider right now.

 Fidelity MSCI Utilities ETF (FUTY)

 Expense Ratio: 0.08%, or $8 annually per $10,000 invested

 Fidelity’s cheap ETF footprint is consistently growing and its status as the provider of the least expensive sector ETFs is a big reason why.
 Yes, that means the Fidelity MSCI Utilities ETF (NYSEARCA:FUTY) is currently the cheapest out of all the utility ETFs on the market.
 Fidelity clients can realize added cost benefits with this utility ETF because Fidelity ETFs are available commission-free.

 The $733 million FUTY follows the MSCI USA IMI Utilities Index.
 FUTY is comparable to XLU, but these utility ETFs are not identical twins.
 That much is proven by FUTY’s slight edges in annualized volatility and returns over the past three years.